wp-plugins/lightbox/readme.txt

 ### Step 3.
 General Options of Lightbox

-This section will allow making changesof the Lightbox’s settings.
-Most of the view options allow styling and color options.
+This section will allow to make changes of the Lightbox’s settings.
+Most of the view options allow styling and multi coloring.